Gatwick Airport drone incident: Investigation

 The investigation into the disruption lasted 18 months, cost £800,000 and involved five different police forces.
 Gatwick Airport offered a £50,000 reward for information leading to the arrest of the perpetrators.
 170 drone sightings were reported, 115 of which were deemed "credible" by police.
 No videos or photographs of the drone were given to the police.
+The National Police Air Service (NPAS) was enlisted to search the Gatwick area between 19 and 31 December 2018.

 Chief Constable Giles York said the police believed the original sightings were of an unauthorised drone, but that later sightings may have been of a drone used by Sussex Police.
 In April 2019, Sussex Police said the disruption was likely caused by someone with knowledge of Gatwick "operational procedures", and that the drone pilot "seemed to be able to see what was happening on the runway".

 The investigation was closed on 27 September 2019, citing lack of new information.
 No culprit or evidence of drone use was found.
 There are no known photographs or videos of the drone, and authorities have no official description of the drone.